First Hollow Stem: A Critical Wheat Growth Stage for Dual-Purpose Producers

 First hollow stem is affected by genetic and environmental factors.
 Varieties can differ by as much as three weeks in onset of first hollow stem, and later maturity varieties generally reach first hollow stem later.
 OSU researchers measure and record dates of first hollow stem of popular wheat varieties each year.

-Data are also used to classify varieties as either very early, early, medium, late or very late in occurrence of first hollow stem.
-These ratings can be found in Extension Fact Sheet PSS-2142 Wheat Variety Comparison.
+Data is also used to classify varieties as either very early, early, medium, late or very late in occurrence of first hollow stem.
+These ratings can be found at the OSU Small Grains website (extension.okstate.edu/programs/wheatresearch-and-extension/variety-testing/forage-yield.html) and Extension Fact Sheet PSS-2142 Wheat Variety Comparison.
 Dual-purpose producers are encouraged to select varieties that are rated as medium, late or very late in occurrence of first hollow stem.

 Early-sown wheat will reach first hollow stem earlier than late-sown wheat.
 Moderate conditions during the winter months and adequate rainfall also promote earlier onset of first hollow stem.
 Due to the strong effects of planting date and environment, it is extremely difficult to accurately predict the onset of first hollow stem with weather data.
 So the most reliable method of determining first hollow stem is to check every field and check often.